-Funded by the Institute of the Museum and Library Services, the Science Museum of Virginia has launched RVAir, a project working with community collaborators to help measure air quality throughout Richmond.
+Funded by the Institute of the Museum and Library Services, the RVAir project works with community collaborators to help measure air quality throughout Richmond.

 The Museum’s current community science project is studying air quality in Richmond neighborhoods and we need you!
 We need individuals and community partners to help us measure local concentrations of airborne pollution known as particulate matter (PM), a mixture of microscopic particles in the air that has been linked with cardiovascular and respiratory diseases.

 The National Asthma and Allergy Foundation consistently ranks Richmond as the 12th worst city in the U.S. for asthma sufferers.
 Why might this be?

 Air quality ratings for the entire Richmond area are based on data collected that represents the regional "airshed."
 We know from studies in other cities that local changes in the environment such as wide streets, traffic volume, close proximity to interstates and the number of trees lining streets can significantly change the amount of pollution in the air we breathe at the hyper-local level.

 By getting local experts (you!) to help us get locally-specific air quality data throughout Richmond, we can help create home-grown solutions to Richmond’s climate resiliency challenge.

 With collaborative community science projects like RVAir, you get to be part of the magical journey of science by helping collect important information that will have a positive lasting value.